North Marine Road Ground, Scarborough

 North Marine Road Ground, formerly known as Queen's, is a cricket ground in Scarborough, North Yorkshire, England.
 It is the home of Scarborough Cricket Club which hosts the Scarborough Festival and the Yorkshire County Cricket Club plays a series of fixtures in the second half of the season each year.
-The current capacity is 11,500, while its record attendance is the 22,946 who watched Yorkshire play Derbyshire in 1947.
+The current capacity is 9,000, while its record attendance is the 22,946 who watched Yorkshire play Derbyshire in 1947.
 The two ‘ends’ are known as the Peasholm Park End and the Trafalgar Square End.

 History

 Cricket was first staged at the ground in 1863, when tenancy of Jackson's field on North Marine Road was obtained, matches having been played at Castle Hill in Scarborough since 1849.
 Yorkshire has played there since 1878, when MCC beat Yorkshire by 7 wickets.
 The first County Championship game was held there in 1896, when Yorkshire beat Leicestershire by 162 runs.
-With the demise of the other 'out' grounds, Scarborough is the only regular venue for county cricket in Yorkshire other than Headingley Stadium, Leeds.
+With the demise of the other 'out' grounds, Scarborough is now one of the two regular venues for county cricket in Yorkshire other than Headingley Stadium, Leeds.

 The end-of-season Scarborough Festival, staged to capitalise on the large numbers of Yorkshire tourists in the seaside resort, saw touring teams, county teams and Yorkshire play in a mixture of friendly, championship and one-day cricket.
 The Fenner Trophy, a one-day competition featuring four counties, ran from 1971 to 1996 under the names of various sponsors.
 The centenary of the festival was celebrated in 1986, with Sir Len Hutton as president.